-5 noteworthy falsehoods Robert F. Kennedy Jr. has promoted
+5 Noteworthy Falsehoods Robert F. Kennedy Jr. Has Promoted

 But even that investigation, which found that the president was “probably” the victim of a conspiracy of some kind, flatly concluded that the CIA was “not involved.”

-And the Warren Commission, convened in 1963 to investigate the Kennedy assassination, found that the killer, Lee Harvey Oswald, acted alone and was not connected to any governmental agency.
+And the Warren Commission found that the killer, Lee Harvey Oswald, acted alone and was not connected to any governmental agency.

 And he has said that Republicans stole the 2004 presidential election.